ThanetPi/ML-QSAR-Docking-Proof-of-Concept/ML-QSAR-models/readme-ML-QSAR.md

-This folder is for depositing a ML-based QSAR model.
+This folder is for depositing an ML-based QSAR model.